TUW-GEO/eodag-notebooks/README.md

 - `04_eodag_search_post.ipynb` A notebook for searching and downloading without serialization (the workflow as intended by EODAG)
 - `05_eodag_merging.ipynb` A notebook for combining EO data temporarily and geospatialy
 - `06_eodag_classify.ipynb` A notebook for different classification processes
+- `07_eodag_roi.ipynb` A Notebook which shows how to create Geojsons of Regions of Interest.

 - Additionaly different scripts explaining the passing of credentials to EODAG methods